This tutorial explains how to fill an empty area with a Quilt fill pattern. It is also possible to fill color areas of a converted background image.

 20. Regular fill pattern with "Boundary" element and 8 mm bounce

-9 - It is possible to convert color areas in background image to stitches and fill them with Quilt patterns (Picture No. 21 and above).
+9 - It is possible to convert color areas in a background image to stitches and fill them with Quilt patterns (Picture No. 21 and above).

 Note: See also Surprise Me! - Create a new design with only a few clicks.